 Zealthy is not ideal if you:

-• Need transparent, straightforward billing (the DOJ lawsuit raises real concerns)
+- Need transparent, straightforward billing (the DOJ lawsuit and FDA warning letter raise real concerns)

 The core question with Zealthy is whether the competitive pricing and insurance coordination outweigh the documented billing issues and legal concerns.
 For patients who successfully navigate the platform without billing problems, Zealthy delivers real value.
 For those who encounter billing issues, the resolution process appears to be significantly harder than with competitors.

-If you prefer a platform with cleaner trust signals and simpler pricing, MEDVi (4.0 Trustpilot, all-inclusive pricing) or Hims (stronger brand, simpler billing) may be better options despite higher medication costs.
+If you prefer a platform with cleaner trust signals and simpler pricing, MEDVi (4.0 Trustpilot, all-inclusive pricing), ivim Health (lowest total cost), or Hims (stronger brand, simpler billing) may be better options despite higher medication costs.

 Frequently Asked Questions